WTF Is Really Coming Out When You Pop Your Pimple?

 Advertisement

 While a little pus or sebum isn’t dangerous for your body, using products that help fight the bacteria and oil will help reduce it.
 “Your go-to treatment [for pus pimples] should be benzoyl peroxide,” Dr. Zeichner says.
 “It kills acne-causing bacteria and clears the pimple.”
-He recommends a product like Neutrogena On The Spot Acne Treatment.
+He recommends a product like Neutrogena Visibly Clear Rapid Clear Treatment.

 To dry out the pimple, a salicylic acid treatment will “exfoliate dead cells, open the pores, and remove excess oil.”
 For this, Dr. Zeichner recommends Clean and Clear Advantage Spot Treatment, which will work for whiteheads and blackheads, as well.